Skip to main content

 Overview

-Bromus inermis is a vigorous, rhizomatous perennial grass in the Poaceae family, growing 24–48 inches (60–120 cm) tall and spreading aggressively by creeping rhizomes to form dense, sod-like colonies of indefinite extent.
-Stems (culms) are erect, smooth, hollow, with 4–6 nodes.
-Leaves are flat, 0.3–0.5 inch (8–12 mm) wide and 6–12 inches (15–30 cm) long, smooth on both surfaces, with a distinctive W-shaped constriction (watermark) across the blade when held to light — a key identification character.
-Leaf sheaths are smooth, closed (fused) for most of their length.
-The inflorescence is an open, nodding panicle 4–8 inches (10–20 cm) long with whorled branches bearing spikelets 0.6–1 inch (15–25 mm) long containing 7–11 florets.
-Spikelets are awnless (inermis = unarmed) or with awns less than 2 mm long.
-The species was introduced to North America from Eurasia in the late 1800s as a forage and erosion control grass and is now widely naturalised across the northern United States and southern Canada.
-It is considered invasive in prairies, meadows, and roadsides, where it displaces native grasses through aggressive rhizome expansion and early-season growth.
-In agricultural settings, it is a valued hay and pasture grass, palatable to livestock.
-Growth begins early in spring, 2–3 weeks before most native warm-season grasses.
+Bromus inermis is a vigorous rhizomatous perennial grass in the grass family (Poaceae), growing 24-48 inches (60-120 cm) tall and spreading aggressively by creeping rhizomes to form dense sod-like colonies of indefinite extent.
+Stems (culms) are erect, smooth, hollow, with 4-6 nodes.
+Leaves are flat, 0.3-0.5 inch (8-12 mm) wide and 6-12 inches (15-30 cm) long, smooth on both surfaces, with a prominent W-shaped constriction (watermark) visible across the blade when held to light — a key identification feature for the species.
+Leaf sheaths are smooth and closed (fused) for most of their length.
+The inflorescence is an open nodding panicle 4-8 inches (10-20 cm) long with whorled branches carrying spikelets 0.6-1 inch (15-25 mm) long containing 7-11 florets.
+Spikelets are awnless (inermis = unarmed) or carry awns less than 2 mm long.
+The species was introduced to North America from Eurasia in the late 1800s as a forage and erosion-control grass and is now naturalized across the northern United States and southern Canada.
+The species is invasive in prairies, meadows, and roadsides, where it displaces native grasses through aggressive rhizome expansion and early-season growth.
+In agricultural settings, the species is a valued hay and pasture grass, palatable to livestock.
+Growth begins early in spring, 2-3 weeks before most native warm-season grasses.

 Native Range

 Bromus inermis is native to Eurasia, from central Europe (Hungary, Austria) east through Russia, Central Asia, and into China.
-It occurs in meadows, steppe grasslands, and disturbed ground from lowlands to approximately 6,500 feet (2,000 m).
+The species occurs in meadows, steppe grasslands, and disturbed ground from lowlands to approximately 6,500 ft (2,000 m).

 Suggested Uses

 Used in agricultural settings as a hay crop, pasture grass, and for erosion control on slopes, roadside embankments, and waterways.
 Tolerates cold climates and moderate drought.
-Not recommended for native plant restoration, prairie plantings, or ornamental gardens due to aggressive rhizomatous spread and displacement of native species.
-In the Pacific Northwest, it is a common component of rural roadsides and field margins.
+Not recommended for native plant restoration, prairie plantings, or ornamental gardens because the aggressive rhizomatous spread displaces native species.
+In the Pacific Northwest, the species is a common component of rural roadsides and field margins.

 How to Identify

-Identified by the smooth, flat leaves with a distinctive W-shaped watermark constriction across the blade, closed (fused) leaf sheaths, and the open, nodding panicle with awnless or nearly awnless spikelets.
-Distinguished from B. sterilis (barren brome) by the perennial habit, rhizomatous spreading, and awnless spikelets (B. sterilis has awns 15–25 mm long).
-Distinguished from Festuca arundinacea (tall fescue) by the closed sheaths and W-shaped leaf marking.
+Identified by the smooth flat leaves with a prominent W-shaped watermark constriction across the blade, closed (fused) leaf sheaths, and the open nodding panicle with awnless or nearly awnless spikelets.
+Separated from B. sterilis (barren brome) by the perennial habit, rhizomatous spreading, and awnless spikelets (B. sterilis carries awns 15-25 mm long).
+Separated from Festuca arundinacea (tall fescue) by the closed sheaths and the W-shaped leaf marking.
+In Poaceae.

 Appearance